xataio/mdx-docs/code_of_conduct.md

-# Contributor code of conduct
+# Contributor Code of conduct

 ## Our pledge